Need to know

 Our favourite rooms

 For epic sunsets over the lagoon of Sian Ka’an, honeymooners should consider an Ocean Suite.
-Throughout the resort, first-floor rooms come with a private pool, and second-floor digs get a Jacuzzi.
+Some first-floor rooms come with a private pool, and second-floor digs get a Jacuzzi.
 The Ocean Suites, however, have both – and a balcony to boot.

 Pools are rare in Tulum, as the hotels are all just a quick shuffle to the sand.
-Be Tulum, however, has a beachside infinity pool – just in case you need a dip to break up the two-minute walk between the bar and the sea.
+Be Tulum, however, has two infinity pools – just in case you need a dip to break up the two-minute walk between the bar and the sea.

 Be Tulum’s Yään Wellness Energy Spa isn’t your run-of-the-mill, primp-and-polish beauty parlor.
 Experience indigenous therapies, like Mayan herbal baths and clay treatments.
 Intrepid spa-goers should consider a ceremonial temazcal – a pre-hispanic sweat lodge.